amreenzaidi23/react-native-test/README.md

        go to downloaded app folder and run command "npm start"
        > npm start
-       it will start Expo client and you can use
+       it will start Expo client and you can use expo app or android samulation to see your application.

+       if you want to test application you can go to https://snack.expo.io/@react-navigation/simple-header-button-v3 and pate the code in conlose and click on "run on your device" for this option you should have "Expo app" on your mobile device.

+Now you can use our app on your device.

+Thanks